 Tips for Your Visit

 With a two-week advance reservation and 10-person minimum, you can add a 30-minute visit to La Huerta Historical Garden to your docent-guided tour, which takes you on a botanical trip back to the 1800s.
 Wander among citrus trees, olives, Sonoran wheat, sugar cane and other plants true to the Mission era.

 If you’re visiting over the Memorial Day Weekend, enjoy stunning outdoor artwork at the Mission’s annual I Madonnari Street Painting Festival.
 Artists transform the pavement of the Mission plaza with 150 vibrant, large-scale pastel chalk masterpieces.

 The Mission’s cemetery and mausoleum provide interesting historical context and are worth a look.
 Buried behind the church tower is the Lone Woman of San Nicolas Island, upon whom author Scott O’Dell based his main character in the classic children’s novel Island of the Blue Dolphins.

-Note that because the St. Barbara Parish is housed at Old Mission Santa Barbara is an active parish, the church is not open for tours during Masses, funerals and weddings.
-Inside the church are notable sculptures and paintings, and a unique altar built by the native Chumash people.
+Note that because the St. Barbara Parish is housed at Old Mission Santa Barbara and is an active parish, the church is not open for tours during Masses, funerals, and weddings.
+Inside the church are notable sculptures and paintings, and a unique altar built by native Chumash people.
 The St. Barbara Parish is run separately from Old Mission Santa Barbara.
 For Parish information and Mass Schedule, please check their website at: https://www.saintbarbaraparish.org/